Read/ import ego-centered network data from the three files format, EgoWeb2.0 or openeddi.

 A character specifiying the filename of the ego data.

-name of the alters data file.
+Charactername of the alters data file.

 An egor object is returned.
-It is a list
+It is a list of three data frames:

-(1) ego: dataframe
+(1) ego: dataframe of all

 egos and their attributes;